UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_01.md

 Notes:

-Recall the quiz dataset that we’ve seem a few times?
+Recall the quiz dataset that we’ve seen a few times?

 How many dimensions (features) would this dataset have?